Loading...

 crate.

-This versioning scheme is compatible with all the supported by serde.
+This versioning scheme is compatible with all the data formats supported by serde.

 To use the versioning feature, wrap your types in their versioned equivalents before serialization using the versionize